 - turmeric to reduce inflammation, redness, and swelling

-- boswellia (frankincense) to reduce inflammation and support the immune system
+- boswellia (Indian frankincense) to reduce inflammation and support the immune system

-The U.S. Food and Drug Administration classifies Ayurvedic herbal remedies as supplements.
-That means they do not undergo the same strict testing and monitoring procedures as other treatments and drugs.
+The U.S. Food and Drug Administration (FDA) classifies Ayurvedic herbal remedies as supplements.
+That means they don’t undergo the same strict testing and monitoring procedures as other treatments and drugs.

 If you’re interested in holistic health, Ayurvedic treatments may be an option.
-You should not use them in place of traditional care, however.
+You shouldn’t use them in place of traditional care, however.
 If you suspect you have psoriasis, it’s important to consult a medical doctor for a diagnosis.

-Ayurveda remedies that help one person may not help another.
-It may be that developing a treatment plan that includes both mainstream and Ayurvedic medicine will give you the best of both worlds and the best results.
+Ayurvedic remedies that help one person may not help another.
+Developing a treatment plan that includes both mainstream and Ayurvedic medicine may give you the best of both worlds and the most satisfying results.

 To help prevent drug interactions and negative side effects, be sure to tell anyone involved in your medical care about all the medications, supplements, and herbal remedies that you use.